 Avoid soft, and those with blemishes or soft spots on the skin.
 Kiwano, like banana, are rare fruits which are susceptible to chill injuries.

-Kiwanos have a very long shelf life and store well when kept in cool, dry place for up to 3-6 months.
+Kiwanos have a very long shelf life and store well when kept in a cool, dry place for up to 3-6 months.
 Do not refrigerate.

 At home, wash the fruit in cold running water and mop dry using a soft towel.
 To prepare, trim away top calyx and tips.
 Using a paring knife, cut the fruit in half lengthwise.
 Scoop seed-filled juicy pulp using a spoon.
 You can also cut it into slices or wedges to eat like a melon.